-Track Relevance

-In this section, investigators should discuss the alignment between the proposed project goals and activities and the selected track, and explain how their proposal is distinguishable from typical unsolicited proposals to core programs.
+Track Relevance: In this section, investigators should discuss the alignment between the proposed project goals and activities and the selected track, and explain how their proposal is distinguishable from typical unsolicited proposals to core programs.

-Proposals submitted to the Pivot track should enable Pls to take risks associated with pivoting to research areas where they have no proven track record or gaining knowledge from a different discipline and using it to forge new directions in their research field.
-Proposals submitted to the Relaunch track should enable Pls with a histus in research activity to reestablish a foundation for sustained research productivity and broader impacts.
-Proposals submitted to the Fellow track should enable Pls to explore divergent, bold, and ambitious research ideas where the expected scientific outcomes are highly uncertain and the potential to transform a field is significant.
+Proposals submitted to the Pivot track should enable PIs to take risks associated with pivoting to research areas where they have no proven track record or gaining knowledge from a different discipline and using it to forge new directions in their research field.
+Proposals submitted to the Relaunch track should enable PIs with a hiatus in research activity to reestablish a foundation for sustained research productivity and broader impacts.

-Outcomes

-In this section, investigators should identify the expected project outcomes, including advancement of knowledge and benefits to society, as appropriate.
+Outcomes: In this section, investigators should identify the expected project outcomes, including advancement of knowledge and benefits to society, as appropriate.